-If you want to keep rocking around the Christmas tree without racking up the Christmas debt, you can be more thoughtful in your spending and saving this season.
+If you want to keep rocking around the Christmas tree without racking up the Christmas debt, be more thoughtful in your spending and saving this season.
 How?
-We’re glad you asked.
-Sure, there’s no bow, but we’ve got a gift for you—25 tips on how to save money this Christmas.
+Good question.
+We’ve got 25 answers for you right here.
+Keep reading for money-saving Christmas tips.

 1. Develop a gift-giving philosophy.

 Normally, our first suggestion in every instance of life is to budget.
 And we’ll get there.
 But before you budget, our very first Christmas tip is this: You’ve got to create your Christmas gift-giving philosophy.

 What does giving mean to you?
 Is it about finding the perfect presents?
 Do you hope to impress others with how much you spend on them?
 Or do you feel obligated to buy for people?
 These motivations (and others like them) can really shape how you view the season.

 Be honest with yourself and think about why you’re buying presents before you think about how you’re going to pay for them all.

 Now, the way you become the hero of the holidays is by budgeting.
 That’s right—if you want to stay on Santa’s nice list, set a limit for how much you’re going to spend and stick to it.
 Use our Christmas Present Planner as a guide!